Knowing what factors affect your mortgage rate will save you money

 The good news is that the variables you can control have the most impact on your rate.
 They are:

-- Credit score -- it may be worth it to put off buying a home and concentrating on raising your FICO score for a lower rate
+- Credit score — It may be worth it to put off buying a home and concentrate on raising your FICO score for a lower rate

-- Points — You can buy a lower interest rate by paying more upfront, and sometimes this is a good strategy
+- Points — You can buy a lower interest rate by paying more up front, if you have expendable cash on hand

 What are today’s mortgage rates?